Frequently asked questions

 What is the Australian Research Council?

-This project is funded by the Australian Research Council (ARC).
+This project was funded by the Australian Research Council (ARC).
 The ARC is a Commonwealth entity established to advise the Australian Government on research matters and to administer a series of grant funding schemes to researchers in Australian universities.
 This funding is at ‘arms-length’ from the Government as the ARC exists as an independent body (as set out by the Australian Research Council Act 2001).
 The role of the Government in the ARC grants process is the final signing off of research funds to individual projects.
 This is undertaken by the Minister for Education.
-To learn more about the ARC, see: https://www.arc.gov.au/about-arc/arc-profile
+To learn more about the ARC, see: https://www.arc.gov.au/about-arc

 How did you get funding for this project?

 In early 2020, the Australian Research Council (ARC) announced a Special Research Initiative funding scheme focused on ‘Australian Society, History and Culture’.
 The research team submitted a proposal for a project titled ‘Reimagining Kingston and Arthur’s Vale Historic Area as a living heritage site: Addressing cultural injustice for Pitcairn Settler descendants on Norfolk Island’.
 This application then went through a merit process where it was peer reviewed by a pool of expert assessors (specialists in the broad area of the grant’s focus, e.g. heritage studies) and general assessors (distinguished academics in the broad area of society, history and culture).
 The reports from these assessors are used to determine a score and then the general assessors convene a meeting to discuss the overall merits of the proposals, after which they make a recommendation of funding to the ARC CEO.
 The ARC CEO then determines the final recommendations, taking into account the ‘National Interest Statements’ of each application, before making a funding recommendation to the Minister for Education.
 The Minister then reviews the recommendations and signs off (or not!) before a funding announcement can be made by the ARC.
-For more information see: https://www.arc.gov.au/peer-review/roles.
 A Selection Outcome Report for this funding scheme can also be found here: https://www.arc.gov.au/grants/grant-outcomes/selection-outcome-reports/selection-report-special-research-initiative-australian-society-history-and-culture-funding

-How long does this project run for?
+How long did this project run for?

-Why are you doing this research?
+Why did you do this research?

 In 2017, Martin Gibbs, Brad Duncan and Robert Varnam published an article in Australian Archaeology titled ‘The free and unfree settlements of Norfolk Island: an overview of archaeological research’.
 In it, they commented: